Part D Prescription Drug Plans

 Part D Prescription Drug (Rx) Plans are insurance plans offered to help cover the cost of prescriptions purchased at a pharmacy, or via mail order.
 Medicare only covers Rx administered in a hospital or doctor’s office settings.
 Part D Plans cover prescriptions you may just take for one month or less (ex., an antibiotic), and also ongoing prescriptions (ex., blood pressure medicine).

-Part D prescription drug plans begin the plan benefits in a deductible period, from $0 of prescription costs paid, up to when the the deductible is met (plan deductibles range from $0 to $505).
+Part D prescription drug plans begin the plan benefits in a yearly deductible benefit stage, from the start ($0) of prescription costs paid, up to when the the deductible is met.
 A “deductible” means that you begin by paying for the cost of prescriptions (the insurer is not) until the deductible is met.
-That sounds daunting, but keep these three factors in mind:

 -Insurers add deductibles to lower the monthly premium cost of their plan offerings.
+Many times it is advantageous to you to choose a plan with a deductible, as the annual premium cost savings are much more than the deductible.

 -Tier 1 (preferred generic prescriptions): $0 copay for a one month supply